angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 [singpanman]: https://twitter.com/unbanGush
 [discovern]: https://twitter.com/discoverN6

+## Table of Contents

-## Part 1: Maindeck Configuration and Why no Cavern of Souls
+## Maindeck Configuration and Why no Cavern of Souls

 Decklist can be found [here](https://www.mtggoldfish.com/deck/3818519#paper) or
 below: